-Are not a lawful permanent resident of the United States.

-Renounce your United States citizenship.

-Are wanted or under indictment for certain felonies.

-Have a conviction in military or civilian court for certain felonies.

-Have been adjudicated as a mental defective or committed to a mental institution.

-Are considered to pose a security threat as determined by the Transportation Security Administration.
+- Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies.
+Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.

-The background check procedures vary from jurisdiction to jurisdiction.
-Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.
+Contact TSA Customer Service Administration Representative for the most convenient Location to begin the background check Process at: 1-877-429-7746 or www.hazprints.com.